thomasprost/akinoyusei.com/content/blog/shopping-list-react-query-strapi/index.md

 For a long time I wanted to set up a simple shopping list for my wife and I to keep track of what's groceries are missing at home.
 Whenever she / I are outside at supermarkets we can then have a list of what we need to buy without preparing in advance or texting each other.
 This small project was a great way to try [React Queries](https://react-query.tanstack.com/), an awesome asynchronous data synchronization library made by [Tanner Linsley](https://github.com/tannerlinsley).
 For the API, I used [Strapi](https://github.com/strapi/strapi), an open source headless CMS that is perfect for my needs.

 To follow this tutorial, you need to have a basic knowledge of React and React hooks (at least useState, useEffect and how to use custom hooks (from React Query)).
+It's also better if you understand how Aync / Await work.

 For each technologies used in this tutorial, I won't cover everything, you can check the references section to understand better how each work.